c-hofer/tda-toolkit/README.md

 # tda-toolkit

-My persistent homology related code.
-At the moment code release is planned until end of august. :)
+This repository contains persistent homology related code.
+A final code release is planned for late 2017.

 # Installation

-The `pershombox` package is dependent on some third party software tools which I do not provide here.
+The `pershombox` package is dependent on some third party software tools which we do not provide here.
 Each of those dependencies yields an executable which you have to copy to `pershombox/_software_backends/ext_lib`.

 Where to find the executables/sources and how to name the executable is listed below.
-**Do not forget to `chmod` executables on unix based systems!**
+**Do not forget to `chmod` executables on Unix-based systems!**

 1. `DIPHA`: [Source code](https://github.com/DIPHA/dipha).
-Name to `dipha`.
+Rename to `dipha`.
 2. `Perseus`: [Source code or precompiled executables](http://people.maths.ox.ac.uk/nanda/perseus/index.html).
-Name to `perseus`.
+Rename to `perseus`.
-3. `Dionysus`?
+3. `Dionysus`? (planned to support Dionysus 2)

 # Main features
 A short overview of the main features.
-For each of them exists a tutorial in the `tutorials` subfolder.
+For each of feature, there exists a tutorial in the `tutorials` subfolder.

 ### `toplex_persistence_diagrams`
 Uses `Perseus` to calculate persistence diagrams of filtrated Toplex.
 [Tutorial](https://github.com/c-hofer/tda-toolkit/blob/tutorials_and_readme/tutorials/toplex_persistence_diagrams.ipynb)